philipptrenz/pacman/README.md

 This is an implementation of Pac-Man in the latest web technologies.
 The game is implemented using the HTML5 Canvas.
 The program logic is kept in pure JavaScript.

+The last commit can be seen on [pacman.philipptrenz.de](http://pacman.philipptrenz.de)

 This game is created in a course of my studies.
 My aim is to make the game modular and scalable as possible (in every respect).
 This means inter alia:

 * The levels are generated from a background graphic